spiral/docs/docs/en/http/csrf.md

 ## Usage

-Once the protection is activated, you must sign every request with the token available via PSR-7 attribute `csrfToken`.
+Once the protection firewall is activated, you must sign desired forms with the token available via PSR-7 attribute `csrfToken`.

+> **Note**
+> `csrfToken` attribute is generated by `Spiral\Csrf\Middleware\CsrfMiddleware` middleware on every request.

-To receive this token in the controller or view:
+To receive this token from the request in the controller or view use `getAttribute` method:

 ```php
 public function index(ServerRequestInterface $request): void